-BENSON HIGH SCHOOL- PERMISSION TO REQUEST CLASS RELEASE

-Studer t Name I D. # year, s to unde ts' course choices drive decisions about a school year that are made prior to the cuch as course offerings, teacher assignments, and the allocation of books and reserstand that class release is a privilege and the following guidelines must be following decisions made on behalf of the entire student body as well as Nebraska state g ources.
-Therefore, it is important red.
-These guidelines support the An attempt will be made to schedule a class release for the next school year based on the following guidelines: 1.
-Student must be designated a senior for the next school year.
-2. Student must have conference with assigned counselor in which it is determined winter or spring of the next school year based on a credit check and course requ 3.
-Class release will be scheduled for the beginning or end of the school day, not in the middle.
+2. Student must have conference with assigned counselor in which it is determined that the student is able to graduate

 4. Students must be enrolled in a minimum of 12 credits for the school year.
-Any e documentation of an agreement between student, parent, administrator, and cou xceptions will require Inselor.
-5. Class release must fit with the courses chosen by a student during spring registr outs can be guaranteed.
-Students will not be allowed to choose new courses at release. ation.
-Neither late starts nor early a later date to accommodate class 6.
-Students not requesting class release during spring registration will only be gran all above requirements are met.
-Schedules will not be rearranged to accommod granted if an elective course not needed for graduation is on the student's scheduley. ate this.
-This request will only be 7.
-Students approved for early outs must have their own dependable transportation parking lot within 10 minutes of the time he or she is excused to leave.
-Likewise earlier than 10 minutes before their start time.
-8. Failure to adhere to these guidelines may result in the removal of class release pat the discretion of the student's assigned administrator. privileges and/or disciplinary action nature indicates that I have read and agree to abide by the guidelines above.
-Late Start prefer Early Out Studen t Signature: Date: I give r ny son/daughter permission to apply for a late start or early out.
-Parent guardian Signature: Date: Studer t must conference with current administrator and obtain signature.
-Admini strator Signature: Date: Forms turned in to the counselor without all signatures completed will be discarded ed.
+Any exceptions will require documentation of an agreement between student, parent, administrator, and counselor,

+5. Class release must fit with the courses chosen by a student during spring registration.
+Neither late starts nor early outs can be guaranteed.
+Students will not be allowed to choose new courses at a later date to accommodate class

+6. Students not requesting class release during spring registration will only be granted class release at a later date if all above requirements are met.
+Schedules will not be rearranged to accommodate this.
+This request will only be granted if an elective course not needed for graduation is on the student's schedule for the beginning or end of the read and agree to abide by the guidelines above.

+7. Students approved for early outs must have their own dependable transportation and leave the building and the parking lot within 10 minutes of the time he or she is excused to leave.
+Likewise, students with a late start arrive no

+8. Failure to adhere to these guidelines may result in the removal of class release privileges and/or disciplinary action

+Date:

+Date: